mtitolo/styleguide/javascript/README.md

 ## Comments

-  - Use `/** ... */` for multiline comments.
+  - Use `/** ... */` for docstring comments.
 Include a description, specify types and values for all parameters and return values.

     ```javascript
     // bad